paraswadhwa/Message-Parser/README.md

 Hey my name is Paras and my mobile no. is 95XXXXXXXX.

 ```
+The variables used in the template string should be enclosed between {{ }} pair.
+It can only containg alphanumeric characters.

 Just supply the variables used in the templateString as key value pair in data object.